Market Street Bridge (Ohio River): History

 A new steel grid deck was installed in 1953 and then replaced in 1981.
 The pedestrian walkway was repaired in 1956 and the bridge was repainted in 1982.

 In 1990, the Veterans Memorial Bridge, which many call the "wishbone" bridge because of its shape, was constructed carrying 6 lanes of US 22 from Steubenville through Weirton.
 Unlike the metal suspension structures of the Market Street Bridge and the Fort Steuben Bridge, the cable-stayed Veterans Memorial Bridge uses the strength of metal and concrete with 26 cables attached to the tower.
 However, the bridge has had a few structural problems over the years.

 An inspection of the Market Street Bridge in 2005 rated the condition of the superstructure and substructure in serious condition and deemed the bridge structurally deficient even with a good rating of the deck.
-The West Virginia Department of Transportation planned repairs to the bridge which began in 2009, including structural repairs to the truss and the towers and also the enforcement of the carrying capacity.
+The West Virginia Department of Transportation (WVDOT) planned repairs to the bridge which began in 2009, including structural repairs to the truss and the towers and also the enforcement of the carrying capacity.
 Work that began in 2010, awarded to Ahern & Associates in a $16,547 contract, included the installation of period lights along the outside cables of the bridge and a new paint and color scheme.

 Officials actually polled the visitors of the website for the West Virginia Department of Transportation to pick the color scheme.
 After a landslide vote of 14,543, dark blue paint on the towers and the cables and dust yellow on the truss were incorporated.
 The bridge was reopened in a public ceremony on December 7, 2011, on the West Virginia side of the Bridge.
-In attendance was Governor Earl Ray Tomblin and West Virginia Transportation Secretary Paul Mattox.
+In attendance were Governor Earl Ray Tomblin and West Virginia Transportation Secretary Paul Mattox.

 The West Virginia Department of Transportation has deemed the Market Street Bridge eligible for inclusion on the National Register of Historic Places, due to its historic design and construction methods.
 The Market Street Bridge was not the first bridge that crossed the Ohio River in Steubenville.
 The First Panhandle Bridge owned by the Pennsylvania Railroad was constructed in 1857 and was used primarily as a railroad bridge.

+On December 21, 2023, the Market Street Bridge was closed to pedestrians and vehicular traffic.
+This came after the WVDOT began closely monitoring the bridge's cable suspension system and performing inspections every 3 months.
+During the inspection 3 months prior to the bridge's closure, its weight limit was decreased from 5 tons to 3 tons.